pegasd/macos-config-playbook/README.md

 Most of the `defaults` configuration is done through `tasks/osx_defaults.yaml`.

-Unfortunately, Ansible is lacking `dict` and `dict-add` support (despite a well done [PR](https://github.com/ansible/ansible/issues/24028)) in its `osx_defaults` module, so there are a couple of scripts that can be ran manually:
+Unfortunately, Ansible is lacking `dict` and `dict-add` support (despite a well done [PR](https://github.com/ansible/ansible/issues/24028)) in its `osx_defaults` module, so there are a couple of scripts that can be run manually:

 ```bash
 files/other_defaults